moderndatacompany/dataos.info/docs/quick_guides/working_on_lens_studio/index.md

 ![lens_studio (1).png](/quick_guides/working_on_lens_studio/lens_studio_(1).png)

-1. **Tables and Views**: On the left panel, you can see the list of tables and views.
+1. **Tables and Views**: Check out the left panel to find all your tables and views.
+It’s your starting point for diving into your data.
-2. **Selecting Dimensions and Measures**: Click on a table or view to expand and see its dimensions and measures.
-Select the ones you need for your analysis.
+2. **Selecting Dimensions and Measures**: Click on any table or view to expand it and see all the dimensions and measures.
+Pick what you need for your analysis and start exploring!
 3. **Building Queries**: Select dimensions and measures to create your queries.
-4. **Running Queries**: Click the "Run Query" button to execute your query and see the results.
+4. **Running Queries**: Hit the "Run Query" button to see your results.
+It’s that easy!
-5. **Applying Filters:** Filters help you focus on the data that matters by removing unnecessary details or including specific segments.
+5. **Applying Filters:** Use filters to zero in on what really matters.
+They help you remove unnecessary data and spotlight specific segments.
 6. **Visualizing Data:** Switch between **Table**, **Chart**, and **Pivot** views to visualize your data in different formats.
 7. **Perspectives and History:** Navigate through various options in the side menu.
     1. **Business Perspective:**  This view presents the measures and dimensions available across various tables and business views, making it easier to analyze business-specific data.